PencilTester-01/VulnHubBoxes/README.md

 # VulnHubBoxes

-Simple Vulnerable Machines I have worked thru in prep for the OSCP.
+Just a place to document the Vulnerable Machines I have worked thru in prep for the OSCP.
+The goals for creating this are to document my steps in working thru these machines.
+It can be frustrating to root a machine and as a few weeks/months pass, you forget what you did.
+Or worse yet, the little tips and tricks I would learn on one machine then later down the road.
+I would want to apply it to another machine, but couldn't remeber excaclty want I did.

+Another big goal is to become better at documenting my steps, this is more for the OSCP.
+Long term goals are to aquire the OSCP and before I start paying for course and material I want to freshen up on my hacking

+## Easy Boxes